Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 materialize.
 Monte Carlo simulation allows you to model all potential scenarios driven by the uncertain variables.
 These scenarios are defined by the

-probability distributions and simulation parameters.
+probability distributions and their simulation parameters.

 Probability distributions

-There may be cases, however, where other distributions may be more appropriate.
-For example, when modeling days payable outstanding (DPO) in a
+Although normal distribution is very common in a business setting, there may be cases where other distributions may be more appropriate.
+For example, when modeling

-cash flow analysis, it may be more appropriate to set a fixed range of possible values of DPO and model same likelihood of occurrence across that
+days payable outstanding (DPO) in a cash flow analysis, it may be more appropriate to set a fixed range of possible values of DPO and model same likelihood of

 A distribution that is skewed to one side may be appropriate in other cases.
 Unit sales of new products in a ROI analysis, for example, most likely won't be negative.

 On the other hand, they may be much higher than the most likely estimates if the product is a hit.
-Hence, instead of a symmetrical distribution a
+Hence, instead of a symmetrical distribution a skewed distribution

 Simulation and results visualization